+School attendance is compulsory in Massachusetts for all persons between the ages of six (6) and sixteen (16) and research shows that students who regularly attend school are more likely to have success in school and careers (DESE, 2022).
+It is the shared responsibility of the student, their family, and the school to maintain a good attendance record.
 The most important aspect of learning occurs in the classroom setting, where teachers and students exchange ideas and analyze data.
 Absences preclude this interaction and should therefore be limited to instances of medical necessity, family emergency or individual obligation.
-When an absence is necessary, the parent or guardian should promptly contact the school and communicate the reason for the absence.
+When an absence is necessary, the parent or guardian should promptly contact the school and communicate the reason for the absence following the guidelines below.
 Make up work will be provided to the student upon return and the student shall receive a minimum of one day for every day absent.